Timeout-Studio/donut-handheld/README.md

-# Do-Nut Handheld Device
+# Do-NUT Handheld Device
-This is a project for 28th Graduation Project of Yuan Ze University Department of Information Communiication
+This is a sub-project for 28th Graduation Project of Yuan Ze University Department of Information Communication by Timeout Studio

 ## Installation
 ### Required Plugins